sajusal/sros-doc/README.md

 /configure card 1 xiom "x1" mda 1 mda-type m36-800g-qsfpdd
 ```

-Refer to the `Show Commands` section in this guide for relevant hardware show commands.
+Refer to the `show commands` section in this guide for relevant hardware show commands.

 # Ports and Interfaces